SBES-Approach-Realtime-MApps/ApproachRealtimeSyncSBES25/README.md

         docker compose -f 'compose.case-study.yml' up -d --build

+For continues the tests for our approuch, see the [Test Instance](docs/example.md)

 For execution, it is recommended to have:
 - Linux kerner 6.0 + | Windows 10 or higher | MacOs Sequoia 15.4 +
 - Docker 26.0 +